-(i) Information on auditor not available (ii) Participation of Ferroval S.A.
-It remains at 33% but political rights correspond to 21.4%.
-GEK Holding Real Estate Construction SA 57.2% and ACS 21.4% (political rights). () Relate to all the investments in associates and the assets, liabilities, revenue and profit/loss correspond to the total aggregate figures. () Company header ADI Finance 1 and 2 which in turn held 100% participation on Heathrow Holdco Ltd (HAH).
+(i) Information on auditor not available (ii) Participation of Ferrovial S.A.
+It remains at 33% but political rights correspond to 214%.
+GEK Holding Real Estate Construction SA 57.2% and ACS 21.4% (political rights). (ii) Paciate call the investments in associates and the assets, liabilities, revenue and profit/Loss correspond to the total aggregate figures. (ii) Company header ADI Finance 1 and 2 which in turn held 100% participation on Heathrow Holdco Ltd (HAH).